-Playing your Apple Music songs on a regular MP3 player sounds easy, but it often isn't.
-Even if you've bought songs from the iTunes Store in AAC format—a good alternative to MP3—they usually won't play on most MP3 players.
+Playing your Apple Music songs on a regular MP3 player sounds simple, but in reality, it often isn't.
+Even if you've bought songs from the iTunes Store in AAC format - a good alternative to MP3 - they usually won't play on most MP3 players.
 That's because Apple Music files are protected by DRM, which limits where and how you can listen to them.

 Let's get started.